Western High School (Maryland): History

 For most of its history, Western has been a citywide "magnet program", officially designated as such in 1975.
 Students must apply and meet certain entrance criteria.

 Baltimore Leadership School for Young Women (BLSYW), established in 2009, initially occupied the third floor of Western but moved into its own building in the former Young Women's Christian Association (YWCA downtown center at the northeast corner of Park Avenue and West Franklin Street in the following year.
 The people of Western High School opposed the idea of BLSYW being housed in that building.

-The current principal of Western High School is Michelle White.
+The principal of Western High School in 2020 was Britney Horne.

 Academics

 Western High offers three academic programs/curriculums: the "Accelerated College Preparatory" ("A Course"), "College Preparatory", and the "Teacher Academy".
 Western's most rigorous academic program is the "Advanced College Preparatory" Program, ("The 'A' Course"), which was established in 1933 by a joint agreement between Western and the then also all-female Goucher College (formerly located on the 2400 block of St. Paul Street in the Charles Village neighborhood in northern Baltimore City and relocated in the 1950s to the northeast of Towson, the county seat of suburban Baltimore County).